 This is the culminating internship course in the program.
 The focus is on synthesizing the knowledge and clinical management skills from previous courses in preparation for the transition from graduate student to novice nurse practitioner.
 The course emphasizes the importance of integrating patient care by collaborating with other healthcare providers particularly in regard to improving patient safety and health outcomes.
 Students take part in seminars that allow them to thoroughly explore both clinical and non-clinical issues frequently noted in primary care.
 At the same time, students become familiar with the newest clinical guidelines for disorders most commonly seen in primary care.
 Information is provided and discussed in four on-campus/virtual sessions, weekly Journal Club requirements and will culminate with the presentation of Capstone projects.
 Prerequisite(s): NU 700 and NU 702 and NU 704 and NU 706 and NU 710 and NU 730 and NU 802 and NU 807 and NU 808.

-The focus of this course explores theories and the practice of health care for children from infancy through adolescence within a context of family health care.
-The course will focus on health promotion and acute and chronic illness conditions experienced by these childbearing and childrearing families.
-This course will focus on health-illness issues experienced by this population in underserved rural and urban areas.
-The clinical practicum experience will present the advanced practice nursing student with clinical experience in assessing, planning, and managing care for families in these age groups at a variety of clinical sites.
-Opportunities will be available in both the classroom and clinical setting to further explore the roles inherent to the advanced practice nurse who provides primary health care to these clients.
+This course explores the theories and practice of health care for children, from infancy through adolescence, within a context of family health care.
+It focuses on health promotion and acute and chronic illness conditions experienced by childbearing and child-rearing families.
+This course also emphasizes health-illness issues experienced by members in this group in underserved rural and urban areas.
+The clinical practicum presents the advanced practice nursing student with experience in assessing, planning, and managing care for families in these age groups at a variety of clinical sites.
+Opportunities are available in both the classroom and clinical setting to further explore the roles inherent to the advanced practice nurse.
 Prerequisite(s): NU 700 and NU 702 and NU 704 and NU 706.

 NU 808.
 Family Health III -- Women’s Health (168 Internship Hours).
 6 Hours.